 Depending on the skill being learned, services may be provided between 6 am-10 pm, any day of the week.
-For example, if a child is working to become more independent at getting ready in the morning, the SCL session would take place in her home, during her usual morning routine timeframe.
+For example, if a child is working to become more independent at getting ready in the morning, the SCL session would take place in the child’s home, during their usual morning routine timeframe.

 How often do services take place?

-ChildServe’s SCL services must take place at least twice weekly, for 2-4 hours at a time.
+ChildServe’s SCL services are scheduled at least twice weekly, for 2-4 hours at a time.
 This allows children and young adults to see the best results in working toward their goals.

 What happens if I need to cancel?

 Your child is expected to participate in all SCL scheduled shifts.
 Please make every attempt to reschedule any missed shifts.
 If cancellation is necessary, please provide notice to your child’s assigned staff.
-Please use the following numbers to report schedule changes.
+Please contact your child’s SCL supervisor to report schedule changes.